irfan-fadhlurrahman/accident-risk-scoring/README.md

 * 60% of total accidents happen in urban areas.
 * Police officers attend the scene of accidents 81.7% of the time.

+#### Relationship with target variable
+* Although number of casualties are dependent to accident risk index, the linear correlation shows that between variables do not have a strong correlation (only 0.44)
+* Number of vehicles and speed limit have a very weak correlation to accident risk index with score less than 0.01.
+* The result of the ANOVA test between target variable (numerical), which is accident_risk_index and categorical features, shows significant dependence between `accident_risk_index` and almost categorical features except the following features with a significance level set at 0.05:
+  * `pedestrian_crossing_human_control`
+  * `special_conditions_at_site`
+  * `carriageway_hazards`

 #### Recommendation
 * Charge more to the people who subscribe the insurance if they have similar attributes or profiles with the one who has a higher accident risk index, so that the insurance company can reduce the losses if the insurance claims are increasing in certain regions.